How Dehydration Affects the Body

 You might be surprised by what you’re about to read.

-Referring back the article by Dr. John-Mark mentioned above, dehydration affects your energy level and even your concentration!
+Referring back to the article by Dr. John-Mark mentioned above, dehydration affects your energy level and even your concentration!
 Dehydration can also cause sleepiness and lethargy.
 Even completing daily activities or exercising can feel impossible, due to dehydration.

 Dizziness and lightheadedness are also common effects of dehydration.
 A lack of water directly affects your brain’s ability to function properly and at its best.